sisihagen/monitoring/README.md

 This is a script to monitor server with ping checks.
+You can see it on the screenshot or in [action](http://status.sisi-systems.ovh/ "Monitoring").

 #### Installation
 Before the setup will start you need to filled up the hosts.txt file in etc folder.
 After this run the installation.